 Chair Risk Management and Audit CommitteeClose

 Roy is a qualified Chartered Accountant and a Chartered Tax Advisor.
-In 2006 he set up his own consultancy firm, Laurem Consulting.
+From 2006 until 2019 he ran his own consultancy firm, Laurem Consulting.
 Prior to this he was a VAT partner in an international firm of Chartered Accountants and advised a number of the country’s largest housing associations.
 Roy is the chief editor and co-author of the publication VAT for Social Housing.

 Roy is a Quality Assurance Manager for the Chartered Institute of Taxation.
 Prior to joining the Together Housing Group, Roy spent 9 years on the Board of St Vincent’s Housing Association, initially as Chair of the Audit Committee and then as Chair of the Association.